erleholgersen/erleholgersen/README.md

 ### Hi there 👋

 This is my personal GitHub.
-Most of my work is in secret repositories, but
+Most of my current work is not open source, so this account mostly contains projects from my pre-industry days.

-Some other open source projects I have contributed to:
+Some other projects I have contributed to:
 - [chicane](https://cran.r-project.org/web/packages/chicane/index.html)
 - [varitas](https://cran.r-project.org/web/packages/varitas/index.html)